Rolls-Royce Silver Seraph: Description

 Aside from the radiator grille, badges and wheels, the Seraph was externally identical to the contemporary Bentley Arnage, sharing both its platform and body shell.
 It was powered by the BMW M73 engine, a 5.4L aluminium alloy V12 engine coupled to a 5-speed automatic transmission, making it the first twelve-cylinder Rolls-Royce since the 1939 Phantom III.
 The car conforms to the Euro III emission standards.

-The body was 65 percent stiffer than that of its predecessor.
+The body was 65 per cent stiffer than that of its predecessor.
 Standard electronics included digital engine management, adaptive ride control and anti-lock brakes.
 The exterior was available in one and two-tone finishes.

 Inside, the Rolls-Royce Silver Seraph and the Bentley Arnage were similar yet distinct.
 The Seraph's gear selector was column-mounted, and gauges followed a traditional Rolls-Royce layout.
 In both cars, the seats and dashboard were upholstered in Connolly Leather, with dashboard trim and folding picnic trays for rear passengers faced with glossy burl walnut veneer.

 The Seraph was known for its relatively limited acceleration and comfortable handling, in comparison to the Arnage, which had a twin turbocharged V8 of its own design and firmer suspension.
 However, the Seraph still had a top speed of 140 mph.

 The RAC gave the car a rating of 7.6/10, stating "The Silver Seraph marks a new start for Rolls-Royce in their quest to once more be recognised as manufacturers of the world's best cars.
-And it's quite a credible effort.
+And it's quite a credible effort."

 Production

-All Seraphs were hand-built at the Rolls-Royce factory in Crewe, England.
-The car had a base price of £155,175 in the UK and $220,695 in the US.
-It was second in cost and exclusivity only to the Rolls-Royce Corniche, though it was the cheapest Rolls-Royce per se after the discontinuation of the Silver Spur.
+The Seraph model was manufactured at the Rolls-Royce factory in Crewe, England.
+With a base price of £155,175 in the UK and $220,695 in the US, it was second in cost and exclusivity only to the Rolls-Royce Corniche, though it became the least expensive Rolls-Royce after the discontinuation of the Silver Spur.